Social and Behavioral Sciences Ph.D.

 Students complete a minimum of 54 post-master's credit hours in subject areas such as the following:

-• Research methods in social and behavioral science
+• Research methods in social and behavioral sciences

 • Community-based participatory research